simonberner/advent-of-code-2023/README.md

 ## Execution
 - Use `npm start <day>` to get the solutions for that day; e.g. `npm start 01` to get the first day.
 - Using `npm test` for running the tests does not work yet.
 (No idea why this isn't working.)
-If you are using VSCode, install the Jest extension from Orta and run the tests with that.
+If you are using VSCode as IDE, install the Jest extension from Orta and run the tests with that.

 ## Notes
 ### Testing with Jest
 #### ECMAScript Modules
+- Using ECMAScript modules in Jest is still experimental!
-Please consider [the following](https://jestjs.io/docs/ecmascript-modules) when running Jest in combination with JavaScript modules.
+- Consider [the following](https://jestjs.io/docs/ecmascript-modules) when running Jest in combination with JavaScript modules.
 #### Script: `test:watch`
 In the context of Jest, which is a popular JavaScript testing framework, the `--watch` option is used to enable Jest's watch mode.
 When you run Jest with the `--watch` flag, it sets up a persistent process that watches for changes in your project files.
 Here's what it does: